RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Answer: B.

 This is a difficult question that requires a great deal of thought.
-Option B is corect because appropriate cloud data security practices will require encrypting a great deal of the data, and having the keys will be necessary during contingency operations in order to access the backup; without the keys, you won’t be able to access your data.
+[important] Option B is corect because appropriate cloud data security practices will require encrypting a great deal of the data, **and having the keys will be necessary during contingency operations in order to access the backup; without the keys, you won’t be able to access your data.**

 Option A is not correct because using the cloud for BC/DR will allow personnel to access the backup from anywhere they can get broadband connectivity, not specifically a recovery site.